Youth Crossroads Staff

 Jaclyn Wallen, MA, LCPC

 Jaclyn Wallen is a Licensed Clinical Professional Counselor.
 She received her Bachelor’s degree in Psychology with Minors in Sociology and Bible from Cedarville University in 2006 and her Master’s degree in Clinical Mental Health Counseling from Chicago State University in 2010.
-After graduation Jackie became a counselor at Youth Crossroads and since then has worked in YC’s school-based counseling programs at Morton Freshman Center and Morton West High School, the Juvenile Delinquency Diversion Program, after-school programs at Heritage and Freedom Middle Schools, and YC’s general counseling services.
+After graduation Jackie became a counselor at Youth Crossroads and has worked in YC’s school-based counseling programs at Morton Freshman Center and Morton West High School, the Juvenile Delinquency Diversion Program, after-school programs at Heritage and Freedom Middle Schools, and YC’s general counseling services.
 She is also responsible for the crisis services that Youth Crossroads provides.
-Jackie specializes in counseling youth who have experienced trauma and/or have reactive aggression.
+Jackie specializes in counseling youth who have experienced trauma and/or have reactive aggression, LGBTQ youth, and training local police and school personnel on the effects of trauma.
 As a resident of Cicero, she is personally and professionally committed to the community and its residents.
 She and her husband, Joel, are members of the Cicero Youth Task Force, active in their local church, and are parents of two adorable sons.

 Claudia Campos, MSW